Board of Directors

 Paul has served on the board of directors of Angel since February 2014.
 He is a seasoned entrepreneur and venture capitalist with over 30 years of operating and investment experience and has co-founded multiple investment funds, including Alta Ventures, vSpring Capital and Alta Growth Capital and supported other funds efforts including Krealo and Northgate Mexico.
 Throughout his career he has helped raise and was instrumental in deploying over approximately $1.4 billion to more than 150 startups across the United States and Latin America.
 He currently serves on the investment committees of Alta Ventures in Mexico (since 2009) and the Peruvian corporate venture fund Krealo (since 2018).
 His recent fund portfolio includes companies like Technisys (acquired by SoFi, NASDAQ: SOFI in March 2022), MURAL, Clip and ASI.
 Early notable fund investments include Ancestry.com, Altiris and Control4, prior to their public offerings.
 Paul co-authored Nail It Then Scale It, a highly regarded resource for scaling startups.
 He currently serves on the boards of IsoTalent (since 2019), Meridian Therapeutics (since 2019), Obra (since 2023) and Grip6 (since 2024).
 Along with his wife Jenny, he co-founded the HealthTree Foundation in 2013, which supports cancer patients worldwide.
 Paul holds a B.A. in Communications from Brigham Young University and an honorary doctorate from Netanya Academic College.

-Mina is a financial executive with expertise in scaling complex global businesses.
-Her experience spans capital markets, digital assets and regulatory policy.
-She is currently Vice Chair of Geneses Capital Management (since 2021).
-Previously she was an executive at Jane Street Capital (2018-2022) and Senior Advisor and Managing Director at AQR Capital Management (2009-2018), advising on strategic operations and supporting global growth.
+Mina is an operating executive with deep experience scaling complex, global financial and technology-driven platforms.
+She works at the intersection of market structure, institutional partnerships, and regulatory policy, helping firms navigate complexity while driving growth.
+She currently serves as Vice Chair of Geneses Capital Management.
+Previously, she held senior leadership roles at Jane Street Capital and AQR Capital Management, where she led strategic initiatives and supported the expansion of global trading and investment businesses.
 She previously served at the U.S. Department of the Treasury and on the SEC’s Investor Advisory Committee, covering issues including investor protection and market integrity.
 Throughout her career, Mina has also been a builder of communities—most notably faith-rooted networks that support values-driven leadership in finance.
 She has helped cultivate spaces for young professionals in the industry to explore the intersection of purpose, responsibility, and vocation, reflecting her belief that character and conviction are essential to shaping responsible markets.
-Mina holds an MBA from Harvard Business School (2009) and a BS in Business Administration from UC Berkeley (1998).
+Mina holds an MBA from Harvard Business School and a BS in Business Administration from UC Berkeley.

 Steve founded Paylocity (Nasdaq: PCTY), a leading U.S. provider of payroll and HR solutions, in 1997, where he currently serves on the board of directors.
 He previously served as chairman of the board of directors from Paylocity’s inception until stepping down in August 2024.
 Steve was the Chief Executive Officer of Blue Marble Payroll, an international payroll aggregator, prior to its acquisition by Paylocity in August 2021.
 In addition, he is a director of Payescape (since 2014), a UK payroll provider, and a partner in Wayfarer Studios (since 2019), Wayfarer Theaters (since 2023) and 4S Bay Partners (since 2016).
 He also serves on the boards of Julian Grace Foundation (since 2015), Wayfarer Foundation (since 2021), Chicago Center for Arts & Technology (since 2014) and Indiana University Women’s Philanthropy Institute (since 2022).
 Prior to founding Paylocity, Steve worked at Robert F. White, a Chicago-based independent payroll service firm.
 He later was an executive at three privately-held payroll companies.
 Steve formerly served as President of the Independent Payroll Providers Association.
 He has served as Executive Producer for The Gate: Dawn of the Bahai Faith, a groundbreaking documentary about the founding of the Baha’i Faith as well as other popular films like Clouds, the Garfield Movie, Ezra, It Ends with Us and Eleanor the Great.
 Steve is a passionate Baha’i who has given presentations about the Baha’i Faith and its vision of world unity at the Parliament of the World’s Religions, leading universities and other venues around the world.
 He is also an international philanthropist dedicated to promoting unity through universal education and advocating for the elimination of racism, sexism, nationalism and religious prejudice.
 Steve holds a B.A. in Economics from the University of Illinois at Urbana.